rickardlindberg/rickardlindberg.me/writing/rlmeta/index.markdown

     rlmeta0.rlmeta (rlmeta0 written in itself)
     rlmeta0.py (hand coded)

+### Discuss limitation on RLMeta0

+- whitespace should be handled in grammar
+- repetitions: ? + *
+- assign match to names instead of using %
+- get rid of regex matching

 ### Improving RLMeta0

 Show how to incrementally produce new metacompilers with new features.

+1. Describe feature to implement
+2. Present source language diff
+3. Present bootsrap diagram

 ## More examples